abatilo/coloradogeekjobs/README.md

 # coloradogeekjobs

-A website for posted jobs available specifically in Colorado.
-This site is heavily inspired by [OldGeekJobs](oldgeekjobs.com)
+A website for tech jobs available specifically in Colorado.
+This site is heavily inspired by [OldGeekJobs](https://oldgeekjobs.com/)